saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 * Stage 4: Placing purchase order
     - Librarian then obtain quotes from online/offline vendors and places the purchase order
+    - Desirable information to be maintained and displayed in this stage are
+        * To be written

 * Stage 5: Book acquisition
     - The book has arrivied in the library.
 The books bundle needs to be opened and proper cataloging needs to be done.
+    - Desirable information to be maintained and displayed in this stage are
+        * To be written

 * Stage 6: Book in circulation
     - Once stage 4 is over, the book is ready for circulation.
+    - Desirable information to be maintained and displayed in this stage are
+        * To be written

 ## Implementation ##
 You can assume that the list of new books is given as a CSV file (sample